Messelornis

 Messelornis, also known as the Messel rail, is an extinct genus of gruiform bird, closely related to modern rails.
 It is the most abundant bird from the Messel Lagerstätte, representing roughly half of all Messel bird fossils with more than 500 specimens known.
-The fossil record are from the Paleocene to the early Eocene.
+The fossil record of Messelornis ranges from the Paleocene to the middle Eocene.
+Both the European species, M. cristata, from Messel, and the North American species, M. nearctica, from the Green River Formation lived during the Early Eocene Climatic Optimum.

 Messelornis was a generalized terrestrial bird, with a short beak, long legs, and a long tail.
 It was probably not an especially adept flier.
 It was omnivorous and had a diet including seeds, fruits, and fish.
-The name of the type species, M. cristata, refers to the fact that it was initially interpreted as having a comb-like crest, but the existence of this crest has been disputed.
+The name of the type species, M. cristata, refers to the fact that it was initially interpreted as having a comb-like crest, but the existence of this crest has since been reinterpreted as unrelated plant material.
 One of its feathers had an iridescent coloration, but no chemical analysis has been done yet.